lucasloisp/latex-templates/README.md

 # ✍️ Latex Writing Templates

-These are the files I have used as a base for all of my work in University, as well as professionaly.
+These are the files I have used as a base for all of my work in University, as well as at work.
-The templates are well suited for work that makes use of svg diagrams, code snippets, and light styling.
+The templates are well suited for documents that make use of svg diagrams, code snippets, and minimal styling.

-## Features

-## How to use it
+## The inner workings of the template

 The `.tex` files seen on the root of this repo are the different bases that can be used.